collab-uniba/speech-translation-tools/README.md

 Machine translation configuration
 --------------------
-In order to use the machine tranlsation services, you need to obtain the proper API keys and edit the configuration files stored in the `PATH\to\client\bin\conf` dir.
+In order to use the machine translation  services, you need to obtain the proper API keys and edit the configuration files stored in the `PATH\to\client\bin\conf` dir.

 As per Google Translate, this is a ***paid*** service.
 A valid API key can be obtained from the [Google developer console](https://console.developers.google.com), enabling the Translate API and providing correct billing info.
 Then, paste the valid key in the `config.ini` file.